REGULATIONS GUIDE

 Section 704 applies to temporary electrical installations on construction and demolition sites.
 These are high-risk environments: exposed wiring, water, mud, mechanical damage, and a transient workforce unfamiliar with the electrical layout.

-110 V centre-tapped earth (CTE) is the preferred supply for portable tools on UK construction sites, giving a maximum of 55 V to earth.
+• 110 V centre-tapped earth (CTE) is strongly preferred for portable handlamps, portable hand tools and local lighting up to 2 kW on UK construction sites.
+Reduced low voltage does not exceed 110 V AC between lines, giving 55 V to the earthed midpoint single-phase (63.5 V to the earthed neutral three-phase) — Reg 411.8.1.2.
 This is provided via a 230/110 V site transformer.

 Electricians working on construction sites should also be familiar with the safe isolation procedure (GS38) and the requirements of CDM Regulations 2015 for temporary electrical installations.